Easy-to-read medicine information about alendronate – what is it, how to take alendronate safely and possible side effects.

 Like all medicines, alendronate can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.

-This is a problem with the jaw, where there is delayed healing in the mouth usually following dental procedures.
-This is very rare.
-It is best to:2,3
+Alendronate can cause osteonecrosis of the jaw.
+This is a problem with the jaw that can be caused by delayed healing in the mouth after some dental procedures.
+This is quite rare.
+To reduce the risk of this problem, it is best to:

-- Take good care of your teeth and mouth (brush your teeth twice a day and floss between your teeth).
+- Take good care of your teeth and mouth (such as brushing your teeth twice a day and regular flossing between your teeth).

 - Have regular dental check-ups.

-- If you need any dental treatment, have this done before taking alendronate.
+- If you need any dental treatment, it is best that you have this done before you start treatment with alendronate.

 - Let your dentist know that you are taking alendronate.